moisespr123/GoogleDriveUploadTool/README.md

 # How to download a file?
 1. Choose a file from the list.
-2. Press the "Download File" button.
-Alternatively, press ALT + D.
+2. Press the "Download File" button, press ALT + D, or go to File -> Download -> Selected File(s).
 3. Choose a folder and if you want, change the filename and press "Save".
 4. The download will start.

 # Can I download more than one file at a time?
 Absolutely!
-Select the files you want to download and press ALT + D. Then, pick a folder to save the files.
+Select the files you want to download and press ALT + D, or go to File -> Download -> Selected File(s).
+Then, pick a folder to save the files.

 # Can I download a full folder?
 Absolutely!
-Just select a folder and press ALT + D. Then, browse for the location to download all the content that is in that folder.
+Just select a folder and press ALT + D, or go to File -> Download -> Selected Folder.
+Then, browse for the location to download all the content that is in that folder.

 # How to save the Checksum of a file?
 1. Select a file.
-2. Press the "Save Checksum File" button.
-Alternatively, press ALT + C in your keyboard.
+2. Press the "Save Checksum File" button, press ALT + C in your keyboard, or go to Actions -> Save Checksums -> Selected File(s).
 3. Browse for a location to save the file.

 # How to save the Checksum of more than one file?
 1. Select the files by pressing Ctrl or Shift in your keyboard, or press ALT + A to select all of the files.
-2. Press the "Save Checksums for Selected Files" button.
-Alternatively, press ALT + C in your keyboard.
+2. Press the "Save Checksums for Selected Files" button, press ALT + C in your keyboard, or go to Actions -> Save Checksums -> Selected File(s).
 3. Browse for a location to save the file.

 # How to save the Checksum of the content of a folder?
 1. Select the folder you want to save the checksums of its contents.
-2. Press ALT + C in your keyboard.
+2. Press ALT + C in your keyboard, or go to Actions -> Save Checksums -> Selected Folder
 3. Browse for a location to save the file.

 These are the checksums for your files stored in Google Drive.
 You can use them to verify if the uploaded file matches the local file.

 # How to move one or more files or folders to Trash?
 1. Select the file(s) or folder(s) to send to Trash.
-2. Press the "Delete" key.
+2. Press the "Delete" key, or go to Actions -> Move to Trash -> Selected File(s) or Selected Folder(s).

 # How to restore one or more files or folders in the Trash?
 1. Press the "View Trash" button.
 2. Select the file(s) or folder(s) to restore.
-3. Press ALT + R in your keyboard.
+3. Press ALT + R in your keyboard, or go to Actions -> Restore -> Selected File(s) or Selected Folder(s).

 # Keyboard Shortcuts
 * **Enter**: Enter a folder.
 * **Delete**: Move file or folder to trash.
 * **F5**: Refresh file and folder list.
-* **ALT + A**: Select all files or folders.
+* **CTRL + A**: Select all files or folders.
-* **ALT + C**: Save selected file(s) or folder checksums.
+* **CTRL + C**: Save selected file(s) or folder checksums.
-* **ALT + D**: Download selected file(s) or entire folder.
+* **CTRL + D**: Download selected file(s) or entire folder.
-* **ALT + R**: When not in trash, rename a file or folder.
+* **CTRL + R**: When not in trash, rename a file or folder.
 When in trash, restore a file or folder.

 # How to open and compile the project?
 This project was made using Visual Studio 2017, in the Visual Basic .NET language.
 You'll need to have the Windows Desktop components installed to be able to open and edit this project to fit your needs and to compile it.
 It also uses the Google Drive API which is available in the NuGet Package Manager.
 You may also be prompted to download the NuGet packages for this project.

+The feature "Copy File to RAM before Uploading" depends on a code written in C# called MemoryTributary.
+You can get the code from here: https://www.codeproject.com/articles/348590/a-replacement-for-memorystream.
+You then need to make a DLL file and load it to this project.

 Enjoy!!!